A food craving (also called selective hunger) is an intense desire to consume a specific food, and is different from normal hunger.

 Many of us turn to food to relieve stress or cope with unpleasant emotions such as sadness, loneliness, or boredom.
 Emotional hunger can’t be filled with food.
 In fact, we often feel worse after eating than before.

-No matter how powerless you feel over food cravings, though, there is an answer.
+No matter how powerless you feel over food craving though, there is an answer.

 - Learn to identify emotional hunger and physical hunger